Greginkansas/-openhab-openhab1wiki/Expire-Binding.md

 Switch EggCooker "Egg Cooker [%s]" { zwave="12", expire="7m,command=OFF" }
 ```

+> ⚠️ If another binding is repeatedly updating the state of the item to be the same state it already was, the expiration timer will continue to be reset into the future.
+Dedicating an item to the expiration function (so it doesn't receive repeated updates from another binding) would avoid unwanted behavior, should it apply in your case.

 ## Item Configuration

 The Expire binding accepts a duration of time that can be made up of hours, minutes and seconds in the format